-Historic Pulaski County walking tour
+Historic Pulaski County Walking Tour

 A self-guided, interpretive walking tour of downtown Somerset leads visitors through part of Pulaski County’s 200-year history.
 In addition to showing such places as the once-thriving Commercial District or the historic homes on Harvey’s Hill, the tour gives insight into diverse aspects of life in Pulaski County, such as town beginnings, the development of rural commerce and a turn-of-the-century trolley car system.